KeithCu/FlaskEvents/README.md

 ### 7. API for Embedding
 - **Description**: Provide robust API endpoints to embed the calendar or event lists into other parts of the site or external applications.
 - **Importance**: High (Rank: 7)
-- **Why It’s Important**: Flexible embedding options allow the calendar to be integrated into various contexts, similar to WordPress shortcodes.
+- **Why It's Important**: Flexible embedding options allow the calendar to be integrated into various contexts, similar to WordPress shortcodes.
 - **Implementation Considerations**:
   - **API**:
     - Enhance the `/events` endpoint to support flexible queries (e.g., by date range, category, venue).